Let’s face it, we know the need for EDI integration isn’t going away anytime soon.

-Whether you’ve been self-managing your own integrations or find yourself in need of something new, the question of in-house vs outsourced (or a mixture of both!) is a long-term, high-impact decision.
+Whether you’ve been self-managing your own integrations, find yourself in need of a new solution, or are totally new to the world of EDI, the question of in-house vs outsourced (or a mixture of both!) is a long-term, high-impact decision.

-- What's the business value of the integration?
+- What's the business value of integration?

-- What's your organization's appetite to outsourcing?
+- What's your appetite to outsourcing?

 - What are the expected transaction volumes?